-1 On UNIX, we suggest that you create a Serena Administrator user ID such as pvcs for you to use and create (if not already created) a group that contains all of the PVCS users, such as pvcsgrp.
+1 On UNIX, create an administrator user ID such as pvcs for you to use and create (if not already created) a group that contains all of the PVCS users, such as pvcsgrp.
 Make this group your primary group or change the group ownership of each PVCS file and directory to the PVCS group.

-The Serena Administrator should own all of the directories that contain configuration files, access control databases, the nfsmap file, and the Version Manager executables, as well as the files within these directories.
+The administrator should own all of the directories that contain configuration files, access control databases, the nfsmap file, and the Version Manager executables, as well as the files within these directories.